pkgxdev/dev/README.md

 `dev` uses `pkgx` and shellcode to automatically, install and activate the packages you need for different projects as you navigate in your shell.

+Ensure you are using the same versions of tools for your entire stack, during dev, across your team and in production.

+> [!NOTE]
-Packages are installed to `~/.pkgx` and not available to your wider system without using a tool from the `pkgx` tooling ecosystem.
+> Packages are installed to `~/.pkgx` and not available to your wider system
+> without using a tool from the `pkgx` tooling ecosystem.

-## Installation
+## Getting Started

 ```sh
 pkgx dev integrate